 The House Next Door isn’t actually next door.
 It’s at least 500 yards away on the other side of the street.
 Weighing in at 4 beds and 2 baths, this very well put together Cape Cod style home offered a touch over an acre, a two car garage, a large screened porch, and more storage than three of me could use.
 Aside from questioning whether one of the bedrooms really counted, it was a nice enough place.
 The house was solid.
 The kind of thing you’d imagine seeing if you told someone to draw a picture of a house.
 Even at an acre, the lot felt a bit crowded to the left and right.
 It’ll be a nice place for someone, but I don’t think it’s my huckleberry.

 Sigh.
 The Revenge of the Tub.
 It’s beautiful.
 The kitchen is twice as big as my first apartment and is spot on in fit and finish.
 The whole house was simply beautiful, ticking off everything on my want list except for a back yard fence.
 It was perfection, right down to being structurally overbuilt by any reasonable standard.
-I’m pretty sure the current owner had visions of a basement bunker when he laid in the double thick poured concrete walls.
-With a good solid door you could hold over the zombi apocalypse in that place.
+I’m pretty sure the current owner had visions of a basement bunker when he shored up the basement.
+With a good solid door you could hold off the zombie apocalypse in that place.
 The problem is, that like one of Day 1’s contestants, the master bath just has a giant tub situated beneath a bank of windows.
 If a guy wants a morning shower he’s got to schlep down the hall to the guest bath.
 It just seems ridiculous given the amount of money you’re spending and the fact that there’s a bathroom right there off the master.
 Then the issue of the Home Owner’s Association – who exercise supreme executive authority over everything right down to the location of exterior lights to the height of the fence you’re allowed to install.
 My innate western Maryland hillbilly resentment of anyone who wants to tell me what to do on my own property is maybe a bigger factor here than the inconvenience of going down the hall as part of the morning routine.
 Even with those reservations, the place is a serious contender.

 The House Not Appearing in this Post is aptly named because the lock didn’t work so we weren’t able to do much more than eyeball the outside and peep through the windows.
 It’s probably for the best.
 No matter how well put together it was going to have a hard time standing up to the place we just left.